 Treasure hunt.
 Vacuum under the couch and cushions especially the inside couch edges under the cushions.
 You may find lots of money and that lost remote in there somewhere!

 Tidy garages, out buildings.
 When the weather turns more spring-like, you will want to spend your energy in your garden and yard.
 So, now is the time to begin tidying up your garages and sheds.
 That way when the nice weather comes, you won’t be stuck inside doing that and you will know where all your tools and supplies are to begin your outside gardening and DIY-projects.

 Establish piles to repurpose, give away, throw away.
 Now is the time to establish piles to give away, sell and take to the dump!

 Well that that’s a hit list of To Do’s, whether you own or rent, that will improve your health and outlook as we roller coaster our way out of Covid.

 Are you planning to buy a home?

 Our eHome America home buyer education program online will help pave the way for you to understand the processes and land a sustainable mortgage.
 Our housing counseling program is free to anyone and help you get your financial health tuned up for the mortgage application.
-Call for Julie and leave your information -- 360 533-7828 to talk to us about pre-purchase counseling.
+Call 360 533-7828 to talk to us about pre-purchase counseling.